VrushabhDamle/sky130PLLdesign/README.md

 - The first three specifications together are called as PVT corner or Process\-Voltage\-Temperature corner
 - Pre\-layout:
     - This phase is all about development and the transistor level simulation of the circuits.
+    - In this phase all the circuits are developed in such a way that most of the disadvantages are already overcome.

 ## Part 7: Circuit design simulation tool - Ngspice Setup